Advanced sailing course and mythical race

 Day 2

 Setting off from Lorient for a journey of roughly 300 NM.
-This crossing to Cowes will enable the crew to get to grips with the boat.
+This crossing to Cowes will enable the crew to get to grips with the boat but also to qualify over 300 miles to be approved for the race by the RORC.

-Compulsory briefing on the Fastnet race.
-For the next two days, you will enjoy a full immersion in this incredible experience!
+Compulsory briefing from Race HQ.
+For the next two days, we will enjoy a full immersion in this incredible experience!

 DAY 6: DEPARTURE OF THE FASTNET RACE